SINTEF-AppliedCompSci/MRST/ad-props/README.txt

-The ad-props module contains functionality related to property calculations for the ad-core framework.
+Functionality related to property calculations for the ad-core framework.
 Specifically, the module implements a variety of test fluids and functions that are used to create fluids from external datasets.